 We barely scratched the surface of things to do in Fort Wayne.
 Here are even more fun attractions, including lots of outdoor activities:

 - Science Central.
 Hands-on science fun no matter what age you are.

 - Fort Wayne Children’s Zoo.
 One of the top ten children’s zoos in the country.
 Open seasonally.
-Highlights include African Journey, Australian Adventure, and Indonesian Rain Forest.
+Highlights include the Central Zoo, African Journey, Australian Adventure, and Indonesian Rain Forest.